 For over 150 years, the Lord's Prayer has been considered, and practiced, as the reference standard for demonstrating all advancements in miniaturization.
 Several methods were commonly used: micro script handwriting; microphotographs; micro etchings and engravings; micro printing, and those done by the famous pantograph machines.
 Later in the 21st century, examples continued (and advanced) via vapor deposition, electron bombardment, and the first nano scale Lord's Prayer recorded as a laser hologram.

-(above photo): Microscript Lord's Prayer (enlarged) hand written by Thomas Edison, authenticated and certified.
+(above photo): Microscript Lord's Prayer (enlarged) hand written by Thomas Edison, authenticated, certified, and encapsulated for life.

 With all that Edison invented to his credit (1,093 patents), he did not, however, invent the micro craze of the 1800’s and early 1900’s.
 That credit must go to a microscope manufacturer in Great Britain by the name of John Benjamin Dancer.
 Dancer was the inventor of many optical devices, including the first 3-D camera.
 He also invented what was to become known as microphotography.
 Microphotography took what was life size, and reduced it down to a photograph with a diameter of a millimeter or so.
 Famous paintings, manuscripts, and even places of interest throughout the world (such as Niagara Falls), were captured as microphotographs.
 It was a brilliant move, as Dancer’s microphotographs helped him sell more microscopes.
 One of his very first microphotographs was of the Lord’s Prayer.
 Others -- 150+ years of others -- quickly followed suit via a variety of methods.

 The Wizard of Menlo Park Writes a Micro Lord's Prayer